 As part of your work, you may incur other certain `expenses,’.
 What’s more, these could include:

-Ordinarily, you will also need to report these to HMRC each year.
+Ordinarily, you’ll also need to report these to HMRC each year.

-In contrast, unlike benefits, the `expenses’ above are not taxable.
-However, the rules are complex around each type of benefit and expense.
-Most important, HMRC has its guidelines that you or your accountant should refer to before you can decide if they are taxable or not.
+In contrast, unlike benefits, the `expenses’ above aren’t taxable.
+However, the rules are quite complex around each type of benefit and expense.
+Most important, HMRC has its guidelines that you or your accountant should refer to before you can decide if they’re taxable or not.
 Therefore, you must report both benefits and expenses to HMRC.

 Benefits in kind reporting -forms P11D and P11D(b) and Class 1A NI

-The employer will need to report any BIK and expenses it provides to the employees, during the tax year, on form P11D (benefits in kind).
-Basically, the P11D form reports any expenses and benefits the employer pays for and provides to their employees.
+The employer will report any BIK and expenses it provides to the employees, during the tax year, on form P11D (benefits in kind).
+There are a whole series of HMRC technical guides, under TCTM04106, which cover how to report BIK.
+The P11D form reports any expenses and benefits the employer pays for and provides to their employees.
 What’s more, the P11D(b) form shows the tax on Benefit in Kind and is the declaration to HMRC.
 Furthermore, the P11D(b) states that the P11D benefits forms are complete and correct.
-Also, HMRC’s employer guidance (p11D) is worth reading if you are completing the forms yourself.
+Also, HMRC’s employer guidance (p11D) is worth reading if you’re completing the forms yourself.